-Mathematics - Knowledge of Numbers
+Mathematics: Knowledge of Numbers

-Infants Young Toddlers Older Toddlers Three Year Olds Four Year Olds (Birth - 11 months) (9 - 18 months) (16 - 36 months) (36 - 48 months) (48 - 60 months) Demonstrate interest in quantity during play (e.g., reach for more toys; hold two objects, one in each hand).
-Demonstrate interest in simple counting activities.
-Rote count to 10 with increasing accuracy.
-Rote count to 10 with accuracy.
-Rote count to 20 with accuracy.
-Tell what number (1-10) comes next in order by counting.
-Indicate they want "more" using gestures, sounds, or looks.
-Indicate understanding of the concepts of "more," "all," and "none" using gestures, words, or actions.
-Indicate understanding of the concepts of "one" and "two" using words, gestures, or actions (e.g., child complies when adult says, "Take just one cookie").
-Begin to understand that the last number counted represents how many objects are in a group (cardinality).
-Tell how many objects are in a group by giving the last number counted (cardinality).
-Count a small set of objects (2-3) with one-to-one correspondence.
-Count up to five objects arranged in a line with one-to-one correspondence.
-Accurately count up to ten objects in a structured arrangement with one-to-one correspondence.
-Recognize and name the number of items in a small Recognize and name the number of items in a small set (up to three) without counting (subitizing). set (up to five) without counting (subitizing).
-Compare two groups of objects and indicate whether the number of objects in each group is the same or different.
+Standard 1: Children demonst Standard 1: Children demonstrate knowledge of numbers and the relationships between numbers and quantities.
+Infants Young Toddlers Older Toddlers Three Year Olds Four Year Olds (Birth - 11 months) (9 - 18 months) (16 - 36 months) (36 - 48 months) (48 - 60 months) Compare two groups of objects and indicate whether the number of objects in each group is the same or different.
 Compare two groups of objects and identify whether the number of objects in one group is more, less, or the same as the number of objects in the other group.
 Recognize a few numerals in the everyday environment.
 Identify written numerals 0-5 by name and match each to counted objects.
 Identify written numerals 0-10 by name and match each to counted objects.
 Read and write some numerals up to 10.
 Identify an object or person as first in a sequence.
 Identify the first and often second object or person in a sequence.
 Identify an object's or person's position in a sequence using ordinal numbers (e.g., first; second, third).

-Mathematics - Patterns and Operations
+Mathematics: Patterns and Operations

-Standard 2: Children demonstrate knowledge of patterns and operations.
-Infants (Birth - 11 months) Young Toddlers (9 - 18 months) Older Toddlers (16 - 36 months) Three Year Olds (36 - 48 months) Four Year Olds (48 - 60 months) Demonstrate awareness of repeating sequences in everyday routines.
+Infants Young Toddlers Older Toddlers Three Year Olds Four Year Olds (Birth - 11 months) (9 - 18 months) (16 - 36 months) (36 - 48 months) (48 - 60 months) Demonstrate awareness of repeating sequences in everyday routines.
 Notice and anticipate simple repeating sequences (e.g., go to table for lunch after washing hands).
 Recognize and participate in patterns within stories and in songs.
 Recognize and copy simple repeating patterns in different forms (e.g., red-blue; circle-square).
 Identify, duplicate, extend, and create simple repeating patterns in different forms (e.g., red-red-blue; circle-square-triangle).
 Combine and separate small groups of objects and describe the parts. (e.g., I have four cubes.
 Three are red, and one is blue.).
 Solve simple addition and subtraction problems by using concrete objects or fingers during play and daily activities (e.g., If we have 3 apples and eat 1, how many apples do we have left?).

-Mathematics - Measurement
+Mathematics: Measurement

-Infants (Birth - 11 months) Young Toddlers (9 - 18 months) Older Toddlers (16 - 36 months) Three Year Olds (36 - 48 months) Four Year Olds (48 - 60 months) Match two objects on the basis of one observable feature.
+Infants Young Toddlers Older Toddlers Three Year Olds Four Year Olds (Birth - 11 months) (9 - 18 months) (16 - 36 months) (36 - 48 months) (48 - 60 months) Match two objects based on one observable feature.
 Group objects by one physical characteristic (attribute) (e.g., color; size; shape).
-Sort objects into two or more groups based on one physical characteristic (attribute) (e.g., color; size; shape).
-Sort objects by one characteristic (attribute), then re-sort using a different characteristic (attribute) and explain the reasoning with guidance and support.
+Sort objects into two or more groups based on one physical characteristic (attribute).
+Sort objects by one characteristic (attribute), then re-sort using a differer characteristic and explain tl reasoning with guidance an support.
 Explore objects of different sizes and weights.
 Make simple comparisons between two objects using measurable attributes (e.g., length; height; weight) Describe objects using measurable attributes (e.g., tall/short; big/little; heavy/light).
-Describe measurable attributes of objects and materials using comparative words (e.g., long; longer; longest).
+Describe measurable attributes of objects and materials using comparativ words (e.g., long; longer; longest).
 Compare and order a small set of objects using measurable terms (e.g., length; weight).
 Describe the purpose of simple measurement tools.
-Measure using multiples of the same non-standard unit (e.g., paper clips; snap cube with guidance and support.
+Measure using multiples of the same non-standard uni (e.g., paper clips; snap cube with guidance and support.

-Mathematics - Shapes and Spatial Relationships
+Mathematics: Shapes and Spatial Relationships